System Architecture

 For each migration, on first application:

-1. Compute SHA-256 of the SQL file content
+1. Compute SHA-256 of the migration's SQL content

 (|| = concatenation; first migration uses empty string as prev)

-3. Store: (filename, file_hash, chain_hash, applied_at) in migration table
+3. Store: (name, checksum, chain_hash, applied_at) in schema history

 On subsequent startups (already-applied migrations):

-5. If file_hash differs from stored: startup FAILS — migration was tampered
+5. If it differs from the stored value: startup FAILS — migration changed

-6. Recompute chain_hash with stored sequence — if differs: FAILS
+6. Recompute chain_hash over the stored sequence — if differs: FAILS

 Benefits: